zarif007/You-Me-and-Solidity/README.md

 Simply Application Binary Interface (ABI) manages connecting to that specific smart contract, handle function calls, data type, data transfer from that contract.

 ### Byte Code:
-Byte code is the part that is deployed to the smart contract.
-Byte code is public, readable and immutable.
+Byte code is public, readable and immutable code that is deployed to the smart contract.
 Then the byte code converts to low level opcode and EVM executes the opcode.

 ![Logo](https://i.ibb.co/3hpgssb/et5PNG.png)